Kelvin–Varley divider

-The Kelvin-Varley voltage divider, named after its inventors William Thomson, 1st Baron Kelvin and Cromwell Fleetwood Varley, is an electronic circuit used to generate an output voltage as a precision ratio of an input voltage, with several decades of resolution.
-In effect, the Kelvin–Varley divider is an electromechanical precision digital-to-analog converter.
+The Kelvin-Varley voltage divider, named after its inventors William Thomson, 1st Baron Kelvin and Cromwell Fleetwood Varley, is a precision voltage divider circuit used to generate an output voltage as a highly accurate ratio of an input voltage, with selectable resolution over several decades.
+The concept of multi-decade resistor networks for precise voltage and resistance ratio adjustment was developed in the late 19th century as part of the evolution of electrical resistance measurement techniques.
+Unlike a simple resistive divider, it employs cascaded stages of matched resistor networks to achieve very high linearity and ratio accuracy, and is typically operated in conjunction with a sensitive null detector.
+In this role, the Kelvin–Varley divider functions as an electromechanical precision digital-to-analog converter for voltage ratio values.

-The circuit is used for precision voltage measurements in calibration and metrology laboratories.
-It can achieve resolution, accuracy and linearity of 0.1 ppm (1 in 10 million).
+The circuit is used in calibration and metrology laboratories as primary or reference voltage ratio standards, forming part of measurement chains that compare unknown voltages to known standards with minimal dependence on detector calibration.
+Commercial Kelvin-Varley dividers can achieve resolution, accuracy and linearity of 0.1 ppm (1 in 10 million).

 Circuit

 Kelvin–Varley divider set for 0.2073.

 The conventional voltage divider (Kelvin divider) uses a tapped string of resistors connected in series.
 The fundamental disadvantage of this architecture is that resolution of 1 part in 1000 would require 1000 precision resistors.

 To overcome this limitation, the Kelvin–Varley divider uses an iterated scheme whereby cascaded stages consisting of eleven precision resistors provide one decade of resolution per stage.
 Cascading three stages, for example, therefore permits any division ratio from 0 to 1 in increments of 0.001 to be selected.

 Each stage of a Kelvin–Varley divider consists of a tapped string of equal value resistors.
 Let the value of each resistor in the i-th stage be R_{i} Ω. For a decade stage, there will be eleven resistors.
 Two of those resistors will be bridged by the following stage, and the following stage is designed to have an input impedance of 2 R_{i}.
 That design choice makes the effective resistance of the bridged portion to be R_{i}.
 The resulting input impedance of the i-th stage will be 10 R_{i}.

 In the simple Kelvin-Varley decade design, the resistance of each stage decreases by a factor of 5: R_{i+1} = R_{i} / 5.
 The first stage might use 10 kΩ resistors, the second stage 2 kΩ, the third stage 400 Ω, the fourth stage 80 Ω, and the fifth stage 16 Ω.